tumelo-maja/color-sort-game/README.md

 - **Feature title**

 ### Features Left to Implement
+1. User feedback form
+This would allow users to share their experience about the stacking game with the developers.
+Comments, complaints and suggestion would all be submitted through this form.

 ## Project planning
 In this section, we provide all tasks related to project planning.
 User stories and business goals are defined in this section